 Hang donuts from strings at a height where kids can reach them with their mouths.
 Without using their hands, the kids must eat the donut off the string as quickly as possible.
 Using different types of donuts or other hanging treats adds variety to the game.

-20. Cupcake Decorating
+20: Cupcake Decorating

 Cupcake decorating is a tasty and creative game.
 It lets kids express their creativity and enjoy a delicious treat.

 Provide plain cupcakes and a variety of decorating supplies like frosting, sprinkles, and candies.
 Let the kids decorate their own cupcakes and then display their creations.
-Having a theme for the decorations, like animals, flowers, or superheroes, adds to the excitement.

-21. Ice Cream Sundae Bar
+21: Ice Cream Sundae Bar

 An ice cream sundae bar is a perfect way to end the party on a sweet note.
 It allows kids to create their own delicious treats.

 Set out bowls of ice cream and a variety of toppings like chocolate sauce, sprinkles, fruits, and nuts.
 Let the kids create their own sundaes with their favorite toppings.

-Having a contest for the most creative or colorful sundae adds to the fun.
+These 21 High-Energy Birthday Party Games for 10-Year-Olds are perfect for keeping kids active.
 Planning games for a 10-year-old’s birthday party doesn’t have to be stressful.
 With these 21 games, you have a variety of options that will keep the kids entertained, active, and having a blast.
 From classic games with a twist to creative crafts and delicious treats, there’s something for everyone.